The plates that define Seattle. what they are, where they came from, and where to eat the canonical version.

 The Puget Sound clam with a foot-long siphon that locals pronounce gooey-duck.
 Sliced sashimi-thin at Maneki and Sushi Kashiba; cracked into chowder at Pike Place.

 History: Geoduck is the world's largest burrowing clam, native to the tidal flats of Puget Sound, Hood Canal and British Columbia.
 The Coast Salish dug it at low tide for millennia.
-The first state commercial harvest opened in 1970, sold to Japan and Hong Kong where the siphon is prized for raw and hot-pot cookery; the Washington fishery is now worth $80 million a year, with strict quotas managed by the state and the tribes.
+The first state commercial harvest opened in 1970, sold to Japan and Hong Kong where the siphon is prized for raw and hot-pot cookery; the Washington fishery is now worth 80 million dollars a year.
 The clam can live 165 years and weighs 1 to 3 kilograms.
 In Seattle, sushi bars like Maneki and Sushi Kashiba slice the siphon paper-thin for nigiri called mirugai.
-Pike Place fishmongers display them whole in ice tanks for the photo opportunity; the body meat goes into chowder and the siphon into sashimi.

 Where to try it: Sushi Kashiba, Maneki, Taylor Shellfish Oyster Bar Pioneer Square